jarlg/melatonin/blog/_posts/2014-11-9-mode-contrast.md

-As of v0.3.2, you can improve the contrast of Melatonin's overlay by activating Chrome's [chrome://flags/#enable-experimental-web-platform-features](experimental web features).
+As of v0.3.2, you can improve the contrast of Melatonin's overlay by activating Chrome's
+[experimental web features](chrome://flags/#enable-experimental-web-platform-features).
 This enables the use of the CSS property
 ```mix-blend-mode: hard-light```, which affects how the overlay
 *blends* with the layers underneath.